lampajr/toolscip/packages/clisci/README.md

-  -d, --endTime=endTime      end time from which stop considering event occurrences or function invocations -e, --event=event          name of the event to query -f, --function=function    name of the function to query -h, --help                 show CLI help
-  -j, --jsonrpc=jsonrpc      (required) jsonrpc request identifier -l, --filter=filter        C-style boolean expression over function/event parameters -p, --path=path            provide a path where the config files are located, if not set, the current dir is used
+  -d, --endTime=endTime      end time from which stop considering event occurrences or function invocations -e, --event=event          name of the event to query -f, --function=function    name of the function to query -h, --help                 show query command help -j, --jsonrpc=jsonrpc      (required) jsonrpc request identifier -l, --filter=filter        C-style boolean expression over function/event parameters -p, --path=path            provide a path where the config files are located, if not set, the current dir is used